16 ways to boost ecommerce customer engagement

 Importance of customer engagement in ecommerce stores

 Getting visitors to your site is only the first step for an ecommerce business.
-Maintaining a successful relationship with them depends on how you engage them, get them to buy from you, keep them coming back, and even get them to promote you in their circles.
-This isn't easy as customer expectations steadily rise with consumer reliance on online stores, making customer engagement critical in today's business scenario.
+Maintaining a successful relationship with them depends on how you engage them and plays a major role in getting them to buy from you, keeping them coming back, and even getting them to promote you in their circles.
+This isn't easy as customer expectations steadily rise with consumer reliance on online stores, making ecommerce customer engagement critical in today's business scenario.

 Here are some more reasons why ecommerce customer engagement is important:

-• Lower cart abandonment rate: Giving customers instant answers when they need more details or have concerns ensures that they go through with the purchase then and there.
+Lower cart abandonment rate: Giving customers instant answers when they need more details or have concerns ensures that they go through with the purchase immediately.

-1. Craft a well-thought-out web and mobile user interface
+1. Craft a well-thought-out ecommerce website and mobile app user interface

-Offering a top-notch shopping experience to your customers should be the first item on your list of ecommerce customer engagement strategies.
-For visitors to even give you a chance, they need to like the look and feel of your ecommerce site or app and find it easy to navigate, locate what they want, and make purchases.
-Only then would they even try.
-And only then would the ecommerce engagement strategies listed below be of any use.
+Offering top-notch shopping experience to your customers should be the first item on your list of ecommerce customer engagement strategies.
+For visitors to even give you a chance, they need to like the look and feel of your ecommerce site or app, find it easy to navigate and locate what they want, and make purchases.
+Only then would they even try and the ecommerce engagement strategies listed below be of any use.

 Start by conducting user research to identify what your target audience wants in an ecommerce site/app and how they navigate web and mobile interfaces.
-Once you know what users want, sort these based on the most-demanded and important requirements—as well as ease of implementation—before you go ahead with it.
+Once you know what users want, sort these requirements based on the order of importance, demand, and ease of implementation before setting out to work on them.

 Once you've designed your ecommerce website or mobile app interface, test it with real users to identify gaps and keep iterating continuously based on customer feedback.

-2. Create content around products that are most in demand
+2. Create engaging content around products that are most in demand

-Come up with engaging content around products that are most searched for, visited, and bought.
-This content can be about product usage, hacks, celebrity endorsements, inside glimpses into how products are made and reach customers, stories on your CSR activities, or even DIYs.
+Come up with engaging content around products that are most searched for, viewed, and bought.
+This content can be about product usage, hacks, celebrity endorsements, insider glimpses into how products are made and reach customers, stories on your CSR activities, or even DIY ideas involving your products.

-Identifying which of your ecommerce site's products are visited most and which products customers would like to know more about is now easy with Zoho SalesIQ's website visitor tracking.
+Identifying which of your products are viewed the most and which ones customers would like to know more about is now easy with Zoho SalesIQ's website visitor tracking.
 It tells you the pages your visitors view, the time spent on each of these pages, the number of visits, where your visitors are from, and more.

 4.76 billion people around the world now use social media2 and the typical internet user spends more than 40 percent of their waking life online.3 This means social media is the best platform for you to create visibility for your ecommerce store and even engage existing customers with useful and interesting social media content.

-Social media is not only a great tool to engage prospects and customers, it can also be a great tool to increase your sales.
+Social media is not only a great tool for ecommerce customer engagement, it can also be an excellent means to boost your sales.
 More than 4 out of 10 working-age internet users and half of all internet users in the age range of 16 to 24 say that they visit social media to research brands and products that they’re thinking of buying.3

 Popular influencers' endorsements definitely have more credibility these days than a brand's ad.
 Get influencers in your domain to try your products, post reviews, and even create public wishlists on your ecommerce site/app that your customers can clone and buy from.